Perfect Square Trinomial Calculator

 We see that deciding whether a given trinomial is a perfect square is closely related to factoring trinomials.
 In fact, once you have found

 dx - e, you have factorized your trinomial!
+Our factoring trinomials calculator can help you with this task.

 How to use this perfect square trinomial calculator?